Hyphens in Ages (with Examples)

 Hyphens in AgesHyphens are used in three types of age-related term:

 Ages As Compound NounsHere are some more examples of the compound-noun form:

 - He is a two-year-old with attitude.
 (This is a compound noun.
 (It is just like words like ice-axe or cooking-oil, which are also compound nouns.)
 The words in a compound noun are linked together to show they are a singular entity.)

 - I look after three two-year-olds from 9 am to 11 am.
 (As with most nouns, there is a plural version too.)

 Read more about compound nouns.

 - He is a two-year-old horse.
 (This is a compound adjective.
-It is no different from word an adjective like two-page in two-page document.
+It is no different from an adjective like "two-page" in "two-page document."

 - I look after three two-year-old horses.
 (As with most adjectives, it can modify something singular or plural.)

 Ages As Predicate AdjectivesHere are some more examples of the predicate-adjective form:

 - Jason is two years old.
 (The predicate-adjective form appears after a linking verb (here, "is") and after the noun it modifies (here, "Jason").
 There is no need to use hyphens in the predicate adjective form.)

 - Jason is twenty-two years old.
 (This version contains a hyphen only because twenty-two is spelled with a hyphen under the rules for writing numbers in full.)